aussiearef/ShoeHubV2/README.md

   docker pull aussiearef/shoehub
 ```

-By default, the metric endpoint listens on port __8080__.
+The metric endpoint listens on port __8080__by default.
 If you want to assign a different port to the metrics endpoint, use the -p argument when running the __docker run__ command:

 ```
   docker run -p <local port>:8080 -i aussiearef/shoehub